accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new technology.
 A new technology should include:

 1. A link to the standard that supports the technology
 2. Any relevant links to aid in determining the correct AT behavior when interacting with the technology.
+There must be at least one.
-3. At least one feature with at least one test.
+3. At least one feature with at least one test with at least one support point (follow relevant instructions).
-4. If possible, please include support details for the provided tests.

 All new technologies must be approved by at least one other person.

 ## Suggest a new feature

 Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new feature.
-A new feature should include:
+A new feature will only be accepted if it includes:

 1. A name for the feature.
+2. A description of the feature.
-2. Links to relevant standards to support the feature and AT interaction.
+2. Links to relevant standards to support the feature and describe how AT interaction is supposed to work.
-3. At least one test case.
+3. At least one test case with at least one support point.
 4. Any support details that you are aware of.

 All new features must be approved by at least one other person.